anyaevostinar/anyaevostinar.github.io/classes/208-s24/quizzes-overview.md

 Each quiz will have a posted set of learning objectives that you can demonstrate proficiency/mastery in for that quiz, and each learning objective will appear on at least 2 quizzes.

 ## Quiz Learning Objectives
-The learning objectives that have appeared on quizzes will be listed here.
+The learning objectives that have appeared (or soon will) on quizzes will be listed here.

+* Explaining how arrays are stored in memory
+* Using null-terminated strings
+* Using binary notation
+* Using hexadecimal notation
+* Using two's complement representation
+* Using pointer arithmetic
+* Using bit-level operations

 You can see how you are doing on each of these on Moodle under the "Grades" tab.
 I will continue to update this page throughout the term.